Lockout Tagout (LOTO) and the move to Lockout, Tagout, Try-out (LOTOTO)

 Why the switch from LOTO to LOTOTO?

 LOTO and LOTOTO – what’s the difference?
-LOTO (Lock Out/Tag Out) involves disconnecting and locking out all energy sources using suitable lockout devices and ensuring stored energy is released.
+LOTO procedures (Lock Out/Tag Out) involve disconnecting and locking out all energy sources using suitable lockout devices and ensuring stored energy is released.

 LOTOTO (Lock Out, Tag Out, Try Out) adds a further stage to the process to maintain optimum levels of safety.
 For LOTOTO, the maintenance crew must attempt to start up the equipment before work begins, testing the integrity of the isolation procedures to ensure there is no possibility of an accidental start-up that could present significant hazards.
 Mistakes happen.